jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 I've been giving the .NET IoT libraries a spin for an upcoming project using a Raspberry Pi Zero W 2.
 I'm usually a Python person when using a Pi, but the project I'm working on needs a service that doesn't have Python libraries that run on a Pi.
 Instead it has a .NET library, so it was time to break out my C# skills for the first time in years.

 I wanted to build an LED panel that can display text, either static text or scrolling text.
-So I picked up this [WS2812B panel from Amazon (allifliate link)](https://amzn.to/3sVjF7M), and started to dig into the .NET IoT libraries.
+So I picked up this [WS2812B panel from Amazon (affiliate link)](https://amzn.to/3sVjF7M), and started to dig into the .NET IoT libraries.
 WS2818b LEDs are also known as NeoPixels, and are addressable multicolor LEDs, so you can light up individual ones in any color you like.
 They are addressed based on the order they are connected to your device, so the first pixel in a string of LEDs is 0, the next is 1 and so on.
 You can add as many as you like, and the addresses just keep going up.

 The .NET IoT libraries are on GitHub at [github.com/dotnet/iot](https://github.com/dotnet/iot) and available as a NuGet.
 They support a wide range of boards including the Raspberry Pi.